 The mediocrity established in the early 90s in L.A. continued through 1998 in St. Louis.
 The 1999 season had the new team’s fans cautiously optimistic, with Marshall Faulk coming over from the Indianapolis Colts and young QB Trent Green arriving from Washington.
 Only Green was injured in the preseason, thus putting the future of the team on a grocery-store clerk who’d last played pro ball in the Arena League, a dude by the name of Curt Warner.

 Of course, 1999 turned out to be a magical season for the St. Louis Rams, as the “Greatest Show on Turf” put on display one of the greatest NFL offenses ever; Warner & Co. even torched the sportsbooks that year, ultimately going 16-3 SU in all games and 14-4-1 ATS, with the push coming in the Super Bowl XXXVI.
-The Rams won a thriller in that Super Bowl and returned two years later, only to suffer one of the biggest upsets in Super Bowl history at the hands of those plucky upstarts, the New England Patriots cheated.
+The Rams won a thriller in that Super Bowl and returned two years later, only to suffer one of the biggest upsets in Super Bowl history at the hands of those plucky upstarts, the New England Patriots.

 Dumbshows aside, the sign that the return to Los Angeles was all but done could be seen as far back as 2012 and the hiring of Jeff “The Human Anesthesia” Fisher.
-Fisher sleepwalked a young bunch through several .500 seasons, nearly killed the careers of three quarterbacks all of whom would be on playoff teams in 2017, and camera-hogged in a season of “Hard Knocks” and, by the time he was fired in 2016, tied the all-time mark for losses by a head coach.
+Fisher sleepwalked a young bunch through several .500 seasons, camera-hogged in a season of “Hard Knocks” and, by the time he was fired in 2016, tied the all-time mark for losses by a head coach.
 Fisher was 31-46-1 SU/37-40-1 ATS in his tenure as coach.
 Between the Super Bowl loss in 2002 and the end of the ’16 season, the Rams had enjoyed a total of one winning season and a 1-2 SU/ATS mark in the playoffs.